jonaseltes/jekyll-netlify-cms/_pageCollection/participants.md

     - col-4:
         content:
           - font: open-sans
-            markdown: This is page made entirely in from within the CMS.
+            markdown: This is page made entirely in the CMS.
             padding:
               padding-bottom: '2'
               padding-top: '0'